LAPD captain's allegiances probed in tipoff to CBS exec

 Palka's LinkedIn profile said he was incident commander at the Academy Awards and "numerous high profile events related to the entertainment industry.”

-The Los Angeles County district attorney declined to file criminal charges against Moonves in 2018, saying the statute of limitations had expired.
+The Los Angeles County district attorney declined to file criminal charges against Moonves in 2018, saying the statute of limitations from Golden-Gottlieb's allegations had expired.

 Moonves acknowledged having relations with three of his accusers, but said they were consensual.
 He denied attacking anyone, saying in a statement at the time that “Untrue allegations from decades ago are now being made against me.”